-My next novel, Violet, begins with Beth’s early childhood piece about storytelling.
+My most recent novel, Violet, begins with Beth’s early childhood piece about storytelling.
 It’s the first story of many, developing her voice and linking to the end of Violet, where her step-daughter, Hannah, writes a related picture book.

-The section that follows, describing Beth at fifty waiting in a restaurant, was the original start to the book.
+The section after that, describing Beth at fifty waiting in a restaurant, was the original start to the book.
 I inserted ‘The Girl Who Began Again’ much later with the help of my wife, Sue Hampton.
 Both sections are about the power of the imagination.

 The Girl Who Began Again June 22nd 1960